Home

 Wheel Chair Accessible Hotel

-1. Begin by narrowing your list of hotel choices.
+1. Research options and make a short list of hotel choices.

-While wheel chair accessibility is the top priority for a disabled traveler, many travel agents and travel reservation sites forget that a person with a disability has other needs too.
+While wheel chair accessibility is the top priority, many travel agents and travel reservation sites focus on that alone.
+An individual with physical challenges has other interests and needs, as well.

 Therefore, look for reservations sites that offer advanced search capabilities that allow you to select the specific accommodations you need and amenities you desire.
 This will enable you to develop a list of viable lodging choices for your trip.